alastairlundy/OSCompatibilityLib/README.md

 ## Compatibility
 The following tables indicate Operating Systems that have detection methods in this library.

-Although "Mac Catalyst" as a target is not explicitly supported, implicit support can be detected by getting using
+Although "Mac Catalyst" as a target is not explicitly supported, implicit support can be indirectly detected.

 In PlatformKit 4.x, you can use:
 ```csharp